DorukAytekin07/Obsidian-Notes/Discerete Mathematics And Its Applications/1 - Rough Notes/Solving Satisfiability Problems.md

 # Hot Notes
-- important of can solving the satisfiability problems
+- solving  of the satisfiability problems

 # Detailed Research